Skip to main content

 Dynamic variables

-Variables in dynamic_vars are interpolated into the system prompt.
-In your prompt, reference them with curly braces:
+Anything in dynamic_vars is interpolated into the prompt.
+Reference each value with curly braces:

 You are calling {patient_name} about their appointment on {appointment_time}.

-The engine replaces {patient_name} with "Sarah" before sending to Claude.
-If a variable referenced in the prompt isn’t in dynamic_vars, it’s left as-is (Claude will see the literal {patient_name}).
+The engine replaces {patient_name} with "Sarah" before the agent speaks.
+If the prompt references a variable that is not in dynamic_vars, it is left as-is — the agent will see the literal {patient_name} text, so double-check your keys match.

 Response